aplteam/CommTools/README.md

 ## Overview

-Comes with these functions and operators:
+`CommTools` comes with these functions and operators:

 * `YesOrNo 'Are you sure?'`
 * `'Select the file you want to process' Select 'This.txt' 'That.txt' 'More.txt'`